pmillspaugh/100-days-of-code/log.md

 ### Day 20: Saturday, January 23, 2021

-**Today's Progress**: Completed CSX higher-order functions and callback functions module.
+**Today's Progress**: Completed CSX higher-order functions and callback functions module

 **Thoughts**: Embracing CSX hard learning is worthwhile.
 CSX is helping me build a stronger foundation in JavaScript fundamentals.

 **Link(s) to work**

+1. N/A

+### Day 21: Sunday, January 24, 2021

+**Today's Progress**: Learned about closure on CSX.
+Set up non-prophet server.js file

+**Thoughts**: CSX broke down closure very clearly.
+Challenges gave me a chance to practice what I know.
+Pseudocode and going over what is happening line by line is good practice for technical communication

+**Link(s) to work**

-1.
+1. N/A